davidmreed/davidmreed.github.io/about.md

 ## Presentations

-I've spoken several times on continuous integration and Salesforce DX.
+I've spoken several times on continuous integration and Salesforce DX, version control, and other Salesforce-related topics.
 You can find my talks on YouTube, and articles I've written on this subject are available on this website.

+ - “Clicks, Not Code” to “Clicks are Code”: Add Git to your #AwesomeAdmin Superpowers, a talk at the Philadelphia Salesforce User's Group with Andrés Catalán.
+The workshop's [GitHub repo](https://github.com/davidmreed/clicks-are-code) is available.
  - [Continuous Integration with Salesforce DX: Concepts and Connections](https://www.youtube.com/watch?v=8obwIwvzmMw) at Dreamforce '18.
  - [Continuous Integration with Salesforce DX and CircleCI: Practices and Principles](https://www.youtube.com/watch?v=VLl1uUPF97g) at PhillyForce '18
+ - Staying on Top of Salesforce & NPSP Releases at Dreamforce '16, with Adam Kramer.

 ## Certifications